openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/03-define-the-custom-resource.md

-To provide a definition for the custom resource that that the operator is to respond to, you need to create a Custom Resource Definition (CRD).
+To provide a definition for the custom resource that the operator is to respond to, you need to create a Custom Resource Definition (CRD).
 For this example, the custom resource type name we will use is `PodSet`.

 Because developers of different operators may choose to use the same name for a custom resource, resource types are grouped under an API group, where different developers would use their own unique name for the group.